 This report focuses on certain highlighted barriers keeping parents with criminal convictions from volunteering in their children’s schools.

-Rep. Laurie Dolan has proposed House Bill 1833.
-A Public Hearing in the Education Committee has not yet been scheduled.
-Further updates will be forthcoming soon.
+Rep. Laurie Dolan proposed in the 2019 legislative session, House Bill 1833.
+Further updates for the 2020 session will be forthcoming soon.